-(and I cut a lot out because it was growing out of control PLUS dug some out for my daughter's MIL to take home to Ohio!)
+I also cut a lot out because it was growing out of control PLUS dug some out for my daughter's MIL to take home to Ohio it grew so well.

 *Side note: The house across from where I work has a beautiful front yard complete with all the trimmings.
 It is a sight to behold and obviously done by a professional.
 The funny thing is...they have about 25 small Lambs Ear plants off to the side.
 25!
 If they had just planted about 8 of them, they would have more than enough to cover the entire area and saved a ton of money!
 Experience through DIY really is the best teacher.

 It wasn't my talent or special anything that got the job done.